Skip to content

 rule = CustomRule(fn=check_negative, name="negative", level="bad")

-When no rules are provided, timeseries-qc auto-configures rules using 3-sigma delta thresholding:
+When no rules are provided, timeseries-qc auto-configures null, flatline, and 3-sigma delta rules:

 NullRule(level="bad")